ioBroker/ioBroker.kisshome-defender/README.md

 - [X] Combine description of alert from ML and all Suricata alerts into one description field.#
 - [X] The table must have always same widths of columns.
 Make ellipsis of the text and show tooltip with full text on hover for description.
 - [X] Show new detection on the top of the list
-- [?]
-Status tab and detection tab: "In the last 7 days anomalie activities detected: 100 (new 10)" and reset the new counter after the dialog opened
+- [X] Status tab and detection tab: "In the last 7 days anomalie activities detected: 100 (new 10)" and reset the new counter after the dialog opened
 - [X] Sort detections by higher score and by zero by name or mac address (if no name)
 - [X] vis-1 widget is in english
 - [X] Detect theme change
-- [ ] New detections in admin do not work
+- [X] New detections in admin do not work
-- [ ] clear the last seen after the dialog with detections is opened
+- [X] clear the last seen after the dialog with detections is opened
-- [?]
-Training status: percent and potential error
+- [X] Training status: percent and potential error
 -
 <!--
 	Placeholder for the next version (at the beginning of the line):